|

 grubs, grubs, and soft-jerkbaits.
 Try spinning gear and light line

+(6-10 lb.) in main-lake clear water situations.
 For white and striped bass in the summer and early fall, look for

 schooling activity around main-lake points and humps.
 These fish